edgedb/easy-edgedb/chapter20/index.md

   "}" ]
 ```

 This should be familiar to you: you need `type TypeName` to start.
-You can add `abstract` on the left and `extending` for other types, and then everything else goes inside `{}`.
+You can optionally add `abstract` on the left and `extending` for other types, and then everything else goes inside `{}`.

 Meanwhile, the {ref}`properties are more complex <docs:ref_eql_sdl_props>` and include three types: concrete, computed, and abstract.
 We're most familiar with concrete so let's take a look at that: